pallets/flask/docs/api.rst

       of the time it is a better idea to use :attr:`data` which will give you that data as a string.
 The stream only returns the data once.

+   .. attribute:: headers

+      The incoming request headers as a dictionary like object.

    .. attribute:: data

       Contains the incoming request data as string in case it came with